Baijiu: Pricing and the baijiu market

 Although most baijiu are priced similarly to other liquors with similar alcohol percentage, some high-end baijiu can be highly collectible due to the intricate skills and traditional artisanship involved in the making of baijiu, the age of the baijiu, or the rarity of the bottle etc. With the gifting tradition in some areas of China, sometimes expensive baijiu could also be gifted instead of being consumed.
 There is a sizable market for high-end baijiu collection for the above reasons.
 For example, the highest grade of Wuliangye retails for CN¥26,800 (US$3,375).
 Top-tier baijiu are likely to be from traditional baijiu distillery such as Kweichow Maotai, Wuliangye, Luzhou Laojiao, Shuijing Fang etc.

 On the opposite side of the spectrum.
 Low-end baijiu can be as inexpensive as a can of beer per volume.
 For example, Erguotou and Jiang Xiaobai.
 Although some deride the low ends for their taste, they are more casually consumed with meals, or just when drinkers want to simply get drunk.

 Global baijiu market

 Baijiu is the world's bestselling liquor, with 5000000000 L sold as of 2016, and 10.8 billion liters sold in 2018, more than whisky, vodka, gin, rum and tequila combined.
-As well as the most consumed liquor, with 1.2 billion nine-liter cases consumed in 2018, mostly in China - three times the global consumption of vodka.
+As well as the most consumed liquor, with 1.2 billion nine-liter cases consumed in 2018, mostly in China – three times the global consumption of vodka.
 Outside of China it is gaining popularity, as seen with the sale of Ming River Baijiu in US and EU markets from late 2010s, a strong-aroma (nongxiang) type baijiu sourced from the Luzhou Laojiao distillery.

 International production

+In 2013 and 2014 an American company, Byejoe, based out of Houston, Texas won a number of awards for their Baijiu product.
+Byejoe used imported baijiu and distilled it in South Carolina.

 In 2019, Australian sorghum exported to China accounted for approximately 78.3 percent of Australia's total sorghum export market, which was valued at 29.9 million U.S. dollars.
 Exports of Australian sorghum to China are largely driven by demand for baijiu manufacture.